-Thrive currently accepts volunteers for our Street Reach and Education Programs.
-Volunteers are the backbone of the work we do, assisting an established team in delivering support and services to those who are disconnected from community supports, services, educational opportunities, etc. Thrive’s volunteers are highly skilled with a strong knowledge of youth issues combined with hands on experience.
+Volunteers are the backbone of the work we do at Thrive.
+Our Volunteers assist an established team in delivering services to those who are disconnected from community supports, services, educational opportunities, etc.

-– Drop-in services, such as making coffee, providing personal care items, and chatting with participants
+- Supporting Drop-in services on Thursday evenings, through making coffee, providing personal care items, and chatting with participants